E-Commerce and Online Brands: How to Avoid and Tackle Trademark Infringement Issues with Brand Monitor

 Brand Monitor is part of the Domain Research Suite, an array of domain research and monitoring tools designed to enhance protection for businesses’ front doors.
 Here’s a step-by-step guide for e-commerce site owners who want to identify potential brand abusers and copyright infringers:

-You can, however, already see that 193 domains with typos will be included in your tracker.
+monitoring to show.
+You can, however, already see that 193 domains with typos will be included

-To find out more about each domain’s owner, you can build a WHOIS report for each
+- 4. To find out more about each domain’s owner, you can build a WHOIS report for each.
+We did

 In addition to the functionality shown, subscribing to Brand Monitor gives you instant access to domain research tools like Reverse WHOIS Search, WHOIS History Search, and Domain Availability Check, along with other monitoring tools like Domain Monitor and Registrant Monitor.